 To avoid condensation, ensure there is plenty of airflow into the hutch while at the same time making sure the rain can’t penetrate.

 Put a Carpet or Blanket Over the Hutch Front

 It is a good idea in very cold weather to hang a piece of carpet or thick blanket over the front of the hutch which will provide some warmth and protection.
 But do bear in mind they still need ventilation.

 You should never have just one solitary guinea pig.
 The main reason is that they need a companion to prevent loneliness .
 However, for a guinea pig who lives outside this is even more important as a pair will have the benefit of snuggling down together and will help keep each other warm.
 Find out more about why guinea pigs shouldn't live alone...

 Place the Hutch in a Shed for the Winter

 It will protect them from wind and rain but you will still need to make sure they are warm enough.
-Remember that there should be some ventilation so the air can circulate, whilst at the same time having enough warmth.
+Remember that there should be some ventilation so the air can circulate, while at the same time having enough warmth.

-A garage that has natural daylight and is not used for a car, motorbike or any other motor vehicle would also work well.
+A garage that has natural daylight and is NOT used for a car, motorbike or any other motor vehicle would also work well.
 Bear in mind that car fumes are toxic and can kill guinea pigs.